rafihushen01/rafihushen01/README.md

 - To be candid,i am not confined into a percious stack or language ,I love to work with high level language to  low level language(Assembly,c)
 - 🌱 I’m currently exploring the mobile world by learning **React Native** & **Expo**.
 - 🐍 I also have a solid background working with **Python** & **FastAPI**.
-- 💬 Ask me about **React, Next.js, MongoDB, Express, or TailwindCSS**.
+- 💬 Ask me about **React, Next.js, MongoDB, Express, or TailwindCSS,Langchain,Langraph,Docker,Microservices **.
 - 📫 How to reach me: **[nextjs061@gmail.com](mailto:nextjs061@gmail.com)**

 ---